 30 English Fast Food Vocabulary Words You Absolutely Need to Know

 For a quick introduction to food vocabulary to help you talk about fast food and food in general, check out the video below.
 You’ll learn how native English speakers talk about, order and describe different types of food.

 Be careful, as even watching the video might make you hungry!

 And for more video-based learning, turn to FluentU to grow your vocabulary in a natural way.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 General Fast Food Vocabulary

 The great thing about fast food is that it can be eaten on the go.
-Carry-out, also known as take-out, is what you get when you’re not planning to eat at the restaurant.
-When you get take-out, ask for your food “to go.”
+Takeout is what you get when you’re not planning to eat at the restaurant.
+When you get takeout, ask for your food to go .

 2. Eat in

-The opposite of carry-out, eating in means staying at the fast food restaurant to eat your meal.
-When ordering to eat in, ask for your food “to stay” or “for here.”
+The opposite of takeout, eating in means staying at the fast food restaurant to eat your meal.
+When ordering to eat in, ask for your food for here .